formlio/forml/docs/project.rst

 *modules* (or *packages*) within the project package root.

 .. hint::
-    ForML doesn't care whether the principal component is defined as a module (a file with ``.py`` suffix) or a package (a subdirectory with :file:`__init__.py` file in it) since both have the same import syntax.
+    ForML does not care whether the principal component is defined as a module (a file with ``.py`` suffix) or a package (a subdirectory with :file:`__init__.py` file in it) since both have the same import syntax.